 Same Gender Marriage

 With the passage of Referendum 74, same gender couples will be able to apply for marriage licenses beginning on Thursday, December 6, 2012.
 The Auditor’s Office staff can only answer questions related to the marriage application process.
 We cannot answer questions related to the effects of marriage, such as legal name change, impact on benefits or recognition in other states.
-Legal Voice, a nonprofit entity, has developed a series of questions and answers (PDF) that may be useful to same gender couples.

 Please arrive in our office no later than 30 minutes prior to closing to allow sufficient time to process your application.